Improving Passage Retrieval with Zero-Shot Question Generation: Experiments: Passage Retrieval

 \subsubsection{Impact of Pre-trained Language Models}

-To understand how much the choice of PLM contributes to top-K accuracy, we compare the performance of T5 (3B), T5-lm-adapt (3B), T0-3B, and GPT-neo (2.7 B) (as introduced in \S\ref{subsec:plms}) on the NQ development set.
+To understand how much the choice of PLM contributes to top-K accuracy, we compare the performance of T5 (3B), T5-lm-adapt (different sizes), T0-\{3B, 11B\}, and GPT-neo (2.7 B) (as introduced in \S\ref{subsec:plms}) on the NQ development set.
 We obtain the union of top-1000 passages retrieved from BM25 and MSS and then re-rank them with UPR.
-Results in Table~\ref{tab:qa-reranking-plms} reflect that all the PLMs obtain significant improvements over the baseline retrievers, with the T0-3B model achieving the best results.
+Results in Table~\ref{tab:qa-reranking-plms} reflect that all the PLMs obtain significant improvements over the baseline retrievers, with the T0 models achieving the best results.
+Scaling up the PLM size, especially the T5-lm-adapt models, leads to consistent performance improvements.

 When comparing across PLMs, we see that the performance of T5 suffers especially on top-\{1, 5\} accuracy levels.
 This might be because it was trained to predict corrupted spans, which is not ideal for text generation.
 On the other hand, autoregressive PLMs such as GPT-neo and T5-lm-adapt tend to be better re-rankers.
 Furthermore, T0 obtains large improvements on top-\{1, 5, 20\}, demonstrating that finetuning with instructions on unrelated tasks is also beneficial for re-ranking.